nwokora/nwokora/README.md

 [🔗 View Project Repository](https://github.com/nwokora/ko_stock_performance_analysis_1962-2022)

 - **Brief Description:**
-This analysis of Coca-Cola stock (KO) examines the growth pattern, volatility, and win rate that saw the stock's successful value gain for 60 years (1962 to 2022).
+This analysis of Coca-Cola stock (KO) examines the growth pattern, volatility, and win rate that drove the stock's successful value gains over 60 years (1962 to 2022).

 - **Project Goals:**
 To analyze KO’s historical market performance from 1962 to 2022 by examining trading volume, average closing price, trading consistency, and volatility patterns to understand its short-term and long-term value creation, liquidity, and stability.